shortstheory/shortstheory.github.io/_posts/2017-12-10-thinkpad-13-thoughts-after-18-months.md

 ## Linux Support

 I\'ve been using an Ubuntu derivative distro on my laptop ever since I got it.
 In the first few months, I used Kubuntu 16.04 and then later on I switched to KDE Neon (which, incidentally, is based on Ubuntu 16.04).
-Linux support is remarkable and everything "just works" right out of the box.
-Older versions of the 4.x Linux kernel had some issues with the touchpad "desyncing" every 15 minutes, but this has by and large been fixed over the last few months.
+Linux support is remarkable and everything \"just works\" right out of the box.
+Older versions of the 4.x Linux kernel had some issues with the touchpad \"desyncing\" every 15 minutes, but this has by and large been fixed over the last few months.
 Thanks to the excellent Mesa drivers, 3D performance of the Intel HD 520 is very stable and actually works better than my friend\'s NVidia Quadro GPU did with Nouveau drivers (not in terms of frame rate, but stability).
 The Trackpoint works well and all the function keys work perfectly.
 Also, as mentioned earlier, battery life under Linux is great.
 I\'m curious to see if the OneLink+ works and if the USB-C can output video on Linux.

 In my opinion, there\'s nothing you\'re missing by running Linux on the 13 instead of Windows when it comes to hardware support.